rajeevparmar03/MLProject/README.md

-this is my python project
+this project is totaly based on data analysis and feature engineering and train an machine learning model from scratch